 For other pricing models, inputs are based on market data at the end of the financial year.

-Investments in unlisted unit trusts are recorded at the redemption value per unit as reported by the managers of such unit trusts.
+Investments in unlisted managed investment schemes are recorded at the redemption value per unit as reported by the managers of such Scheme.

 (v) Offsetting financial instruments